vitreousz/42bit-logic-analyer/README.md

 # 42bitLogicAnalyzer
 42 bit logic analyzer

-a try to improve and enhance dr. gusman 24 bit logic analyzer plz read project summary
+A project to improve and enhance Dr. Gusman’s 24-bit logic analyzer concept.

-The S-Analyzer (Sane) for everyone.
+The S-Analyzer (Sane) for Everyone

-I was lookig for a cheap, no-nonsense logic analyzer, but I couldn't find one.
+I was looking for a cheap, no-nonsense logic analyzer, but I couldn't find one.
 So that’s how this project started.

-The design is heavily inspired by the original 24-channel open-source concept out there already proven to work, but I noticed that project suffered from frustrating signal timing issues at higher frequencies.
-So, I sat down with the same MCU family and decided to try and fix the hardware pipeline to eliminate those glitches.
-While I was at it, the specs just sort of followed along and options that got added.
+The design is heavily inspired by the original 24-channel open-source concept that is already proven to work.
+However, I noticed that the original project suffered from frustrating signal timing issues at higher frequencies.
+I sat down with the same MCU family and decided to fix the hardware pipeline to eliminate those glitches.
+While I was at it, the specs expanded significantly.

-Instead of staying at the usual 16 or 32 channels, I came to the conclusion to use the RP2354B instead of its smaller cousin.
-Since the extra I/Os were already right there on the chip, why not use them?
-I stretched the layout to a full 42 channels total (40 channels + 2 triggers) on a single, clean board.
+Instead of staying at 16 or 32 channels, I chose the RP2354B.
+Since the extra I/Os were available on the chip, I stretched the layout to a full 42 channels total (40 channels + 2 triggers) on a single, clean board.
 No clumsy expansion boards, no extra clutter, and no signal degradation from multi-board mess.

-Why 42 channels?
+Why 42 Channels?

-Because 32 channels is the limit for most standard systems.
+32 channels is the limit for most standard systems.
 If you are sniffing a full 32-bit data or address bus, a standard 32-channel analyzer leaves you completely blind.
-With 42 channels, you can capture the entire bus and still have pins left over to see what the clock, interrupt, and control lines are doing in the exact same nanosecond.
+With 42 channels, you can capture the entire bus and still have pins left over to monitor the clock, interrupt, and control lines in the exact same nanosecond.

+Project Status: Experimental
+Please be aware that this board is currently in the development stage.
+I have not yet confirmed the final schematic integrity due to the extreme complexity of the RP2354B internal architecture (which spans a 1380-page manual) and known errata quirks.

 The Specs:

-    • PLEASE BE AWARE THIS IS AN EXPERIMENTAL BOARD SINCE I HAVE NOT

-    • BEEN ABLE TO CONFIRM THAT THIS WILL WORK DUE TO MCU’s

-    • INTERNAL ARCHITECTURE AND THAT IS A 1380 PAGES TO READ AND GRASP

-    • ON TOP OF THAT THERE IS AN ERRATA THAT INCLUDES THE QUIRKS

     • 40 Channels + 2 Dedicated Triggers

     • Single-board design (Zero expansion boards needed)